lowwebtech/low-web-extension/Readme.md

     + emoji
 - videos
     + stop autoplay youtube channel (and all)
-    + remove HD/4K button from players
+    + remove/hide HD/4K button from players
     + netflix
 - smaller injected script and styles
 - inject script and styles only when needed